Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Numerical modeling of turbulent suspensions

 where $p$ is the pressure field, $\rho_f$ is the fluid density and ${\bf f}$ is an external three-dimensional forcing.
 At statistical steady state, the power input, $\epsilon_{in}= \langle {\bf f} \cdot {\bf v}\rangle$, balances kinetic energy dissipation, $\epsilon_{\nu}= \nu\langle |{\bf \nabla}{\bf v}|^2\rangle$, where angular brackets stand for spatial average over the fluid volume.

-Direct Numerical Simulations (DNS) of the Navier-Stokes equations are solved adopting a standard pseudo-spectral approach, fully dealiased with the two-thirds rule, within a cubic periodic domain of length $2 \pi$.
+Direct Numerical Simulations (DNS) of the Navier-Stokes equations are solved adopting a standard pseudo-spectral approach, fully dealiased with the two-thirds rule, within a cubic, periodic domain of length $2 \pi$.
 The kinematic viscosity is such that $\eta \simeq \Delta x$, i.e. the Kolmogorov length-scale $\eta$ is of the order of the grid spacing $\Delta x$.
+This implies that turbulent dissipative range dynamics is well resolved.
 The statistically homogeneous and isotropic random forcing $f({\bf x},t)$, continuously supplying kinetic energy to the flow, acts at large scales, around the wave-number $k_f=1$, and it is the solution of a second-order Ornstein–Uhlenbeck process \citep{sawford1991reynolds}.
+In our numerical set-up, there is no imposed mean shear, and the effective shear rate is estimated as $\gamma_{eff}= \sqrt{\epsilon_{\nu}/\nu}$ (see later on).
+Relevant parameters of the DNS are summarised in Table \ref{table:dns} and are given in simulation units. \\

 Aggregates moving in the turbulent flow are subject to internal stresses due to the interaction of the aggregates with the local flow field.
-In the colloidal suspension here considered, since $Re_p\ll 1$, significant variations in the fluid velocity gradients take place on distances much larger than the size $R$ of the aggregates.
+In the colloidal suspension here considered, since $Re_p\ll 1$, significant variations in the fluid velocity gradients take place on distances much larger than the size $R$ of the aggregates: this means that the particle size is assumed to be much smaller than the Kolmogorov scale of the flow, $R\ll \eta$.
 Consequently, in evaluating the hydrodynamic stresses, it is reasonable to neglect the curvature of the velocity profiles and assume that the aggregates are surrounded by a linear flow field with uniform velocity gradient.
 Under this assumption, Stokesian dynamics \citep{Brady1988} can be effectively adopted to numerically determine the hydrodynamic forces, torques and stresses acting on each aggregate.
 The method is mesh-less and provides the relationship between the hydrodynamic interactions acting on the particles and their velocity.
 The velocity $\mathbf{V}_i$ at each of the i-$th$ primary particle position $\mathbf{x}_i$ is given by

 where $\mathbf{V}_{cm}^{\infty}$ is the undisturbed flow velocity and $\mathbf{\Gamma}^{\infty}$ is the velocity gradient tensor, $\Gamma_{ij}= \partial_j v_i$, evaluated at the aggregate center of mass.
 Additionally, the aggregates are assumed to be rigid, and hydrodynamic forces -- associated to both translational and rotational motions -- are redistributed as internal stresses over the aggregate \citep{VanniGastaldi2011,Vanni2015}.
 SD simulations allow to evaluate the stress distribution and the location where the stress is highest, i.e. the bond for the onset of breakup.\\ The results presented here are obtained by first solving the aggregates motion as point-like tracers evolving in the three-dimensional turbulent flow, and computing the instantaneous value of the velocity gradient matrix at their position.
 The SD dynamics is then integrated offline to compute the maximal tensile force.
 Further details can be found in \citep{debona2014}.\\